Key South Sudanese rebel leaders have expressed readiness to join in the National Dialogue following pressure from the international community.

 He further stressed that the National Dialogue would continue to persuade the rebel leaders until they embrace peace and stability.

-Deputy co-chair for the National Dialogue, Mr Gabriel Yoal Dok says there is hope that the opposition leaders would send their representatives to Juba if unable to attend the talks in person.
+Mr Dok further said there was hope that the opposition leaders would send their representatives to Juba if unable to join the negotiation table in person.